MGitrov/TFVC-to-Git/README.md

 # Getting Started :seedling:
 Once you have the prerequisites in place, follow these steps to perform the migration:
 ### :one: Processes Migration
-Before we proceed with the migration, let's first understand what process is.

 A Process in Azure DevOps defines the way you manage and track work in your project.
 It is like a template that defines how work is managed in your project.

 A Process determines work item types you can use (e.g., Epics, Features, User Stories, Bugs, Tasks), along with the fields (e.g., Title, Description, Priority) and workflow states (e.g., To Do, In Progress, Done) for those work items.